Cabooman/BYD-Battery-Emulator-For-Gen24/README.md

 # THIS IS AN MQTT FORK!
+Use at your own risk.
+There is currently an unknown bug causing the lilygo to hang, while reporting the latest known values on MODBUS RTU and not updating values over MQTT

 ## Todo
 - DONE - Verify compilation with older board package
 - Verify battery temperature values at negative temperatures